norasadder/MyPortfolio/README.md

 I'm Nora Sadder, a 5th-year Computer Engineering student with a strong interest in web development.
 Currently, I am gaining practical experience as a frontend developer through an internship, where I've had the opportunity to work on exciting projects and enhance my skills.

+### My education:
-My education journey: graduation from high school with GPA 98.9 in the scientific stream, graduation from the faculty of honor , and majoring currently computer engineering at An-Najah university with GPA 3.88
+graduated from high school with a GPA of 98.9 in the scientific stream, from the faculty of honor, and majoring in computer engineering at An-Najah University with a GPA of 3.88.

-My Skills:
+### My Skills:
 1. Programming languages:
 HTML, CSS, JavaScript, PHP, C++, Python.